 Skill Level: Intermediate

 Assembly Time: 1 hour

-This is a step-by-step build of last year's CoasterBot Contest we ran with MAKE.
+This is a step-by-step build to the CoasterBot Design Contest we ran with MAKE.
 This is a build for a simple bot version.
-But don't stop there - add sensors, features and whatever!
-Take your basic bot-building knowledge to the next level.
+But don't stop there – add sensors, features and whatever!
+Take your basic robot building knowledge to the next level.

 To program the Ardweeny use

 USB-TTL programmer P/N 2117341 (not included in kit)

 |Qty.||Part Description||Mfr.
 Part No.|

 |1||5V Breadboard Regulator||34020|

 |1||1/4" Male/Female Hex Spacer .75"||4538-440-AL-7|